-This response begins to trigger changes in our body which show such up as high blood pressure, muscle tension and inflammation, rapid heartbeat, increased sweating and other symptoms.
+This response begins to trigger changes in our body which show such up as high blood pressure, muscle tension and inflammation, rapid heartbeat, increased sweating, and other symptoms.

 My goal in this process was to be free from anything that could make me sicker.
 It was a hard process and I learned a lot about myself.
-It is something I recommend that everyone do on a daily or weekly basis.
+It is something I recommend that everyone does on a daily or weekly basis.

-If you are an angry, sad or temperamental person and harbor feelings of rage and resentment it can make you sick.
+If you are an angry, sad, or temperamental person and harbor feelings of rage and resentment it can make you sick.
 It makes the world of difference to confess those feelings and be done with it.
 In my case, I asked God for healing and for forgiveness for anything that I found that was not right.
 Doing that has been liberating, to say the least.

 Next, I focused on my diet.